eclipse-iofog/iofog.org/content/docs/2.0.0/platform-deployment/kubernetes-helm.md

 ### Connection to Installed ioFog

-Once the installation is complete, you will be able to connect to the ioFog Controller on K8s using [iofogctl](../iofogctl/introduction.html).
+Once the installation is complete, we will be able to connect to the ioFog Controller on K8s using `iofogctl`.

 ```bash
 iofogctl connect --kube ~/.kube/config --email user@domain.com --pass any123password345 -n default
 ```

-Once you are connected, you can use `iofogctl` to deploy edge Agents.
-Then, you can use `kubectl` or `iofogctl` to deploy microservices to your edge Agents.
-See [Setup Your Agents](content/docs/2.0.0/platform-deployment/setup-your-agents.html) and [Introduction to iofogctl](../iofogctl/introduction.html) for more details.

 ## Uninstall ioFog Stack